This Getting Started Guide applies to Zymkey 4i products only.

 Zymkey occupies 10 pins on the GPIO header.
 It can also be used with Pi Plate devices attached, or other i2c devices attached.
 See options later for correct address range and use of IO pins.

-Option: The default configuration uses GPIO4.
-This can be reconfigured to use another GPIO.
-Contact Zymbit for more details.
+The default configuration uses GPIO4.
+This can be reconfigured to use another GPIO of your choice.

 Option: Using Zymkey with another Pi Plate fitted.